James Cordier net worth used to be massive, until he got greedy and sold too many call options on natural gas.

 When you trade commodities, they are inherently more risky than equities.
 Option Sellers did not properly manage its risk when trading options on natural gas.

-Equities have more two-sided action.
-The price of a stock is supported by earnings, dividends, hedge funds, private offices, private wealth management, pension funds, etc.
+Equities have more two-sided action; the price of a stock is supported by earnings, dividends, hedge funds, private offices, private wealth management, pension funds, etc.

 While commodities have liquid markets, they are still relatively small when compared to most liquid stocks.

-What happened with natural gas happens frequently with commodities - the same thing happened in January of 2016 when oil fell, in August of 2018 when gold fell and also in 2020 when futures prices of oil delivery went negative.
+What happened with natural gas happens happens relatively frequently with commodities - the same thing happened in January of 2016 when oil fell, in August of 2018 when gold fell and also in 2020 when futures prices of oil delivery went negative.

 OptionSellers and James Cordier were Unlucky